 Naturally, led by the Student Council President.
 If the student council is not only powerful, but more powerful than the adults, then they have a Teenage Wasteland.

 In terms of rank, about the only authority trope arguably as low as this is the Landlord.
-For the only other lower step, see Club President.
+For the other lower steps, see Club President and Class Representative for the enforcers, see Yellow Sash of Power.
 For the next step up, see Student Council President.

 open/close all folders